How to Read a Dog Treat Ingredients Label

 Our Fish Training Treats name the fish species used, rather than hiding behind broad terms such as fish and fish derivatives.[9]

-The pattern is the same each time: named ingredients, declared percentages, short list, no fog.
+The pattern is the same each time: named ingredients, declared percentages where relevant, short list, no fog.

 Related Reading

-If you want to go deeper on specific label terms or common problems:
+For deeper reading on specific label terms or common problems:

 Common Questions